JesseOsrecak/Asteroids/README.md

 ### GameObject.cpp
     GameObject.cpp is a parent class used for the tracking of the a Game objects standard variables such as Location.
 This class is not intended to be instansiated.
 Whilst it can be.

+### Spaceship.cpp
+    Scpaceship.cpp hosts the Spaceship class which contains the logic for the spaceship